casdoor/casdoor-website/docs/integration/ruby/gitlab.md

 3. Add provider you want and supplement other settings.

 ![Application Setting](/img/appsetting_gitlab.png)
-Not surprisingly, you can get two values ​​on the application settings page: `Client ID` and `Client secret` like the picture above, we will use them in next step.
+Not surprisingly, you can get two values ​​on the application settings page: `Client ID` and `Client secret` like the picture above, and we will use them in next step.

 Open your favorite browser and visit: **http://`CASDOOR_HOSTNAME`/.well-known/openid-configuration**, you will see the OIDC configure of Casdoor.